teocci/RealtimeBoard/README.md

     Use the hints and code completion in the source editor to help you generate the methods.
 Click the hint glyph in the left margin next to the class declaration (or place the insert cursor in the class declaration and type Alt-Enter) and select the method in the popup menu.
 The code completion can help you code the method. screenshot of Code Hint in the Source Editor

-8.Right-click in the editor and choose Fix Imports.
+7. Right-click in the editor and choose Fix Imports.
 Save your changes.

     You will see that import statements for classes in `javax.websocket` are added to the file.